melihkurtaran/DIE_Gender_Equality_in_Movies/README.md

     * Scenarios: It includes only the scenarios from the movie script.
     * Dialogues: It includes the dialogues from the movie sript mapped with respective character.

-* CSV: It has includes dialogues of the characters for each movie.
+* CSV: It has includes dialogues of the characters for each movie in seperate file.

-## Processed Dataset
+### Processed Dataset

 It includes the final CSVs files after processing.
 The datset includes following files:

- * all_characters.csv: It has dialogues and gender information of the characters in each movies.
+ * all_characters.csv: It has dialogues and gender information of the characters in all movies combined together.

  * all_movies_emotions.csv: It includes emotion information of all characters including their dialogues and gender information.
 This is the final processed dataset.
 It has following columns:
       * Character: Name of the charcter in the movie